McClenaghan moves back home for Olympic build-up

 "I want people peering through the windows, seeing gymnastics and seeing me prepare for an Olympic Games."

-Carson, who himself was a Commonwealth Games competitor for Northern Ireland, said he was "filled with absolute pride" to be able to open the Newtownards facility which, while it is being backed by Sport Ireland and Gymnastics Ireland, has still required him to generate a lot of finance for his dream to be realised.
+Carson, who competed for Northern Ireland at the Commonwealth Games, said he was "filled with absolute pride" to be able to open the Newtownards facility which, while it is being backed by Sport Ireland and Gymnastics Ireland, has still required him to generate a lot of finance for his dream to be realised.

-"I've dedicated my life to gymnastics and to understanding the art of gymnastics," added Carson.
+"I've dedicated my life to gymnastics and to understanding the art of gymnastics," said Carson.

 Montgomery will also train at new facility

-McClenaghan's Irish team-mate, World Cup floor medallist Eamon Montgomery will also be based at the Newtownards gym and Carson sees no difficulty in two venues being used to prepare the island's top gymnastic performers for international competition.
+McClenaghan's Irish team-mate, World Cup floor medallist Eamon Montgomery, will also be based at the Newtownards gym and Carson sees no difficulty in two venues being used to prepare the island's top gymnastic performers for international competition.

-"Sport Ireland and Gymnastics Ireland have been an integral part of the journey and their support has been incredible.
+"Sport Ireland and Gymnastics Ireland have been an integral part of the journey and their support has been incredible," added Carson.

 "Now that we're coming back to full-time training here in Northern Ireland, we'll link in more with Sport Northern Ireland."

-From a personal point of view, coach Carson says the move from Dublin to Newtownards will enable him to also have a proper family life as well with his wife and two daughters.
+From a personal point of view, Carson says the move will enable him to also have a proper family life as well with his wife and two daughters.

-"My wife has had to essentially live the life of a single parent and that's very difficult for all of us.
+"My wife has had to essentially live the life of a single parent and that's very difficult for all of us," he added.

+"I don't want to miss any more family time but that doesn't mean I'm switching off from performance.